 Dam Site Campground is situated below Fort Gibson Dam on the west bank of the Grand River in northeastern Oklahoma.
 The campground was severely damaged during recent flooding.
 None of the campsites offer water or electric.
-Water is available in the park, but it is for filling holding tanks/containers only.
+The campground is open for day use and free primitive camping.

 The nearly 20,000-acre lake offers great boating and swimming opportunities.

 Anglers enjoy fishing for black bass, white bass, crappie and several varieties of catfish and panfish.

 The lake's 225 miles of shoreline are home to thousands of acres of public hunting lands, where white-tailed deer, bobwhite quail, mourning dove, duck, geese, cottontail rabbit and squirrel roam.